chito365/uk/_posts/1/7/2021-04-05-anej-piletic.md

 One half of the Slovene musical duo BQL.
-The pair released the #1 Slovenian single &#8220;Heart of Gold&#8221; in 2017.
+The pair released the number 1 Slovenian single &#8220;Heart of Gold&#8221; in 2017.